 In northern Syria, over one million people are displaced from their homes and this number could rise drastically if more people arrive from the south-west of the country.
 This massive influx of people has created huge tensions between local communities and displaced people.
 We’ll therefore be working closely with both communities to ensure that the most vulnerable people receive the Qurbani.

 Yemen: A country in crisis

-Alhamdulillah, we’ve gathered 3,800 goats from Ethiopia and the meat will enable 15,000 households in Aden, Taiz, Dhamar, Sana’a, Amran and Sa’ada to have fresh meat.
+Alhamdulillah, we’ve gathered 3,800 goats from Ethiopia and the meat will enable 15,000 households in Aden, Taiz, Dhamar, Sana’a, Amran, and Sa’ada to have fresh meat.
 Why Ethiopian goats you might ask?
 Well, by buying goats in Ethiopia we avoid creating a shortage of goats in Yemen.
-In Dhamar and Sana’a, we’ll also be prioritising people who have been recently displaced by the conflict in Hodeida.
+In Dhamar and Sana’a, we’ll also be prioritizing people who have been recently displaced by the conflict in Hodeida.

 Somalia and Somaliland: Devastating drought and flooding

 In Somaliland and Somalia, local communities are no strangers to drought and flooding.
 To ensure that families can have a happy, healthy Eid, we’ll therefore be providing 12,000 goats and sheep to families whose lives have been devastated by drought, flooding and conflict.

 In Somaliland, your Qurbani will also be providing pastoralists with essential aid.
 These farmers have lost their animals in the devastating Sima drought in the north of the country and are now living in large camps in the capital, Hargeisa.
 SubhanAllah, they are now completely dependent on aid.